Operating Cash Flow Ratio Calculator

 The operating cash flow ratio is a financial relationship that expresses how well the operating cash flow covers the company's current liabilities.

 We will start by explaining that the operating cash flow refers to the real money a company makes or loses over a fiscal period.
-It is also known to be more precise than the net income, EBIT, or even EBITDA because it not only includes extra cash flows that entered or left the company such as deferred contracts or stock compensations but also includes the effect of the business operating cycle cash flows.
+It is also known to be more precise than the net income, EBIT, or even EBITDA because it not only includes extra cash flows that entered or left the company such as deferred contracts or stock compensations but also includes the effect of the business operating cycle cash flows, as you can see more in detail at the operating cash flow calculator.
 In other words, it considers variations in inventory, accounts receivables, and accounts payable.
 Keep in mind the last one since it is an important part of the operating cash flow ratio interpretation.

 On the other hand, current liabilities are all debts that the company has due in 1 year or less.
 As per the International Accounting Standard #1 (IAS 1), in this category, we will commonly find the following items: